 The Adult Literacy program teaches reading, writing, spelling, and math to adults who read at or below a basic skills level.
 This program serves approximately 50 students per year.
 Students come to Literacy Together because they want to improve job prospects, help their children in school, enroll in a High School Equivalency program, and better navigate the world around them.

 Tutoring takes place for one hour twice each week at times and locations that are mutually convenient for students and their tutors.

-The Literacy Council first assesses Adult Literacy students to determine their reading level, learning barriers, and personal goals.
+Literacy Together first assesses Adult Literacy students to determine their reading level, learning barriers, and personal goals.
 Then, students are matched one-on-one and in small groups with trained volunteer tutors who provide highly individualized instruction to meet students’ unique needs.
-The Literacy Council trains tutors in the research-based Orton-Gillingham methodology and uses the Wilson Reading System curriculum.
+Literacy Together trains tutors in the research-based Orton-Gillingham methodology and uses the Wilson Reading System curriculum.
 Tutors use a multi-sensory approach to reading – using sight, sound, touch – to make learning both fun and relevant to a student’s everyday life.
 Tutors often help students practice new reading skills in their day-to-day lives.

 Becoming a Volunteer Tutor